dancasmor/Robust-analog-sequential-hippocampus-memory-model-for-trajectory-learning-and-recalling/README.md

 Code on which the paper entitled "Analog sequential hippocampus memory model for trajectory learning and recalling: a robustness analysis overview" is based, sent to a journal and awaiting review.
 </p>
 <p align="justify">
-A fully functional analog spike-based implementation of a sequential memory model bio-inspired on the hippocampus implemented on the <a href="https://ieeexplore.ieee.org/document/8094868">DYNAPSE1</a> hardware platform using the technology of the Spiking Neuronal Network (SNN) is presented.
-The code is written in Python and makes use of the Samna library and their adaptation for DYNAPSE1 called <a href="https://code.ini.uzh.ch/ncs/libs/dynap-se1">dynap-se1</a>.
+A fully functional analog spike-based implementation of a sequential memory model bio-inspired by the hippocampus implemented on the <a href="https://ieeexplore.ieee.org/document/8094868">DYNAP-SE</a> hardware platform using the technology of the Spiking Neuronal Network (SNN) is presented.
+The code is written in Python and makes use of the Samna library and their adaptation for DYNAP-SE called <a href="https://code.ini.uzh.ch/ncs/libs/dynap-se1">dynap-se1</a>.
 This model has been applied to robotic navigation for learning and recalling trajectories.
 In addition, the tolerance and robustness of the system to sources of random input noise has been analysed.
 The necessary scripts to replicate the tests and plots carried out in the paper are included, together with data and plots of the tests.
 </p>
 <p align="justify">
 Please go to section <a href="#CiteThisWork">cite this work</a> to learn how to properly reference the works cited here.